Acne: Antibiotics

 People may apply antibiotics to the skin or take them orally to treat acne.
 They work by killing C. acnes and reducing inflammation.
 Although multiple guidelines call for healthcare providers to reduce the rates of prescribed oral antibiotics, many providers do not follow this guidance.
 Oral antibiotics remain the most commonly prescribed systemic therapy for acne.
 Widespread broad-spectrum antibiotic overuse for acne has led to higher rates of antibiotic-resistant C. acnes strains worldwide, especially to the commonly used tetracycline (e.g., doxycycline) and macrolide antibiotics (e.g., topical erythromycin).
 Therefore, dermatologists prefer antibiotics as part of combination therapy and not for use alone.

 Commonly used antibiotics, either applied to the skin or taken orally, include clindamycin, erythromycin, metronidazole, sulfacetamide, and tetracyclines (e.g., doxycycline or minocycline).
 Doxycycline 40 milligrams daily (low-dose) appears to have similar efficacy to 100 milligrams daily and has fewer gastrointestinal side effects.
 However, low-dose doxycycline is not FDA-approved for the treatment of acne.
 Antibiotics applied to the skin are typically used for mild to moderately severe acne.
 Oral antibiotics are generally more effective than topical antibiotics and produce faster resolution of inflammatory acne lesions than topical applications.
-Topical and oral antibiotics are not recommended for use together.
+The Global Alliance to Improve Outcomes in Acne recommends that topical and oral antibiotics are not used together.

 Oral antibiotics are recommended for no longer than three months as antibiotic courses exceeding this duration are associated with the development of antibiotic resistance and show no clear benefit over shorter durations.
 If long-term oral antibiotics beyond three months are used, then it is recommended that benzoyl peroxide or a retinoid be used at the same time to limit the risk of C. acnes developing antibiotic resistance.

 The antibiotic dapsone is effective against inflammatory acne when applied to the skin.
 It is generally not a first-line choice due to its higher cost and a lack of clear superiority over other antibiotics.
 Topical dapsone is sometimes a preferred therapy in women or for people with sensitive or darker-toned skin.
 It is not recommended for use with benzoyl peroxide due to the risk of causing yellow-orange skin discoloration with this combination.
 Minocycline is an effective acne treatment, but it is not a first-line antibiotic due to a lack of evidence that it is better than other treatments, and concerns about its safety compared to other tetracyclines.

 Sarecycline is the most recent oral antibiotic developed specifically for the treatment of acne, and is FDA-approved for the treatment of moderate to severe inflammatory acne in patients nine years of age and older.
 It is a narrow-spectrum tetracycline antibiotic that exhibits the necessary antibacterial activity against pathogens related to acne vulgaris and a low propensity for inducing antibiotic resistance.
 In clinical trials, sarecycline demonstrated clinical efficacy in reducing inflammatory acne lesions as early as three weeks and reduced truncal (back and chest) acne.